evalclass/prcbench/README.md

 Documentation
 -------------

-A package vignette - Introduction to prcbench - contains the descriptions of the functions with several useful examples.
+The package vignette - [Introduction to prcbench](https://cran.r-project.org/web/packages/prcbench/vignettes/introduction.html) - contains the descriptions of the functions with several useful examples.
 View the vignette with `vignette("introduction", package = "prcbench")`.

 In addition, all the main functions have their own help pages with examples.
+CRAN provides a pdf version of all combined help files as a reference manual ([pdf](https://cran.r-project.org/web/packages/prcbench/prcbench.pdf)).

 Examples
 --------